MyFormworks/Formworks/README.md

 Formworks uses [Jazzy](https://github.com/realm/jazzy) to generate documentation based on our in-code comments/documentation.

-Whenever new code is added to the `master` a [GitHub Action](https://github.com/marketplace/actions/swiftpm-jazzy-docs) runs to generate the documentation using Jazzy and deploys it to GitHub Pages.
+Whenever new code is added to the `master` a [GitHub Action](https://github.com/marketplace/actions/swiftpm-jazzy-docs) generates the documentation using Jazzy and deploys it to GitHub Pages.

 ## Contribuiting